Dowdall claims Hutch told him he and alleged Dublin criminal shot David Byrne

 He told the court that he had set up an electrical company and after experiencing some cash flow problems, had borrowed money from Patsy Hutch “three or four times”.

+The former councillor and his father Patrick, with the same address in Navan Road, Dublin, admitted assisting a criminal gang to commit the murder.

+Patrick Dowdall was jailed for two years for his role in the killing.

-Mr Dowdall also told the court he was worried over the booking of the hotel room, saying he wish he hadn’t been told details about the Regency murder.
+On Monday, Mr Dowdall told the court he was worried over the booking of the hotel room, saying he wish he hadn’t been told details about the Regency murder.

 He said being told the information was like “being told where the money is buried”.